The Great Aussie Bush Camp History

 Following the collapse of the theme park and the attached movie studio, the site continued as an outdoor recreation centre.

-The Great Aussie Bush Camp - New owners and a new lease on life
+The Great Aussie Bush Camp - Bigger and better than ever

 In January 2009, family members Sarah and Brad Love and Simone and Brad Higgins, purchased the site - which had been operating for 21 years as an outdoor education centre - with the intention of rejuvenating the well known Great Aussie Bush Camp.
 With considerable experience in childcare, business development and a passion for excellence in everything they do, the new owners developed a strong foundation for even greater success in the future.